 Paying federal and state income tax on Etsy income

-If you sell items on Etsy, you must pay income tax on your income—usually, the total amount you earned by selling your products, less your business expenses.
-Etsy reports your gross income to the IRS on Form 1099-K, but even if you don't receive a 1099-K, you must report Etsy sales income on your tax return.
-If your state has income tax, you must pay state income taxes on the net income from your Etsy sales as well.
+If you sell items on Etsy, you will likely need to pay income tax on your income—usually, the total amount you earned by selling your products, less your business expenses.
+Etsy typically reports your gross income to the IRS on Form 1099-K, but even if you don't receive a 1099-K, you still have to report your Etsy sales income on your tax return.
+If your state has income tax, you'll need to pay state income taxes on the net income from your Etsy sales as well.

 Deducting business losses from Etsy sales

 If you sell on Etsy for profit as a business, you can likely deduct business expenses like:

 - Cost of materials

 Provided that you Etsy activity is considered a business rather than a hobby, these can be deducted even if they exceed the money your business earned.
 If your business expenses are greater than your Etsy income, you'll have a business loss from your sales.
 This can typically be deducted from other income you have—even from another job or business.
 This deduction can reduce your taxable income.

 Business expenses if your business is a hobby

 If your Etsy selling is considered a hobby by the IRS then you cannot take business loss deductions to directly reduce your selling income.
-For tax years prior to 2018, you take them as an itemized deduction on Schedule A. For tax years beginning with 2018, you will not be able to reduce your hobby income by any expenses.
+For tax years prior to 2018, you can take them as an itemized deduction on Schedule A. For tax years beginning with 2018, you are not be able to reduce your hobby income by any hobby expenses.
 Therefore, most taxpayers will try to avoid having their Etsy selling being classified as a hobby.

 You are more likely to avoid hobby classification if you run the operation in a businesslike manner, depend on the income from the business, keep precise business records and show a profit in three out of five years.